If your business hasn’t started making video content, now is the time to start.

 The data is clear.
 YouTube is growing in a big way.

 And it’s about more than entertainment.
 YouTube is the second largest search engine in the world, where people look for how-to videos, product reviews, explainer videos, vlogs, and more.

 If your brand isn’t present on YouTube, you’re missing out on a large segment of the online population.

 By learning how to use YouTube and the YouTube Analytics platform, you’ll gain valuable insights into how to grow your online viewership.

 Content is King.
 You have to make content people actually want to watch.
 By tracking your YouTube Analytics, you’ll see what content resonates most with your audience.

 What topics is your audience most interested in?
 Which titles do they click on more?
 What types of visuals result in more thumbnail clicks?
 Which topics lead to the most engagement?

-By understanding how to get the most out of each and every YouTube metric, you’ll learn how to build your brand, get more engagement, and ultimately make better videos.
+By understanding how to get the most out of YouTube video metrics, you’ll learn how to build your brand, get more engagement, and ultimately make better videos.

 3. Understand your audience

 In order to develop amazing video content that actually resonates emotionally with your audience, you have to understand who they are.